AWS Provider

 #Lifecycle

-- Import or reuse the lease SSH key.
+- Import or reuse the per-lease SSH key (RSA for native Windows, ed25519

 - Select region, market, instance type, subnet, AMI, and security group.

-- Tag instance, volumes, and Spot requests with Crabbox lease labels.
+- Tag the instance, volumes, and Spot requests with Crabbox lease labels.

-- Terminate on release, cleanup, or coordinator expiry.
+- Terminate on release, cleanup, or broker expiry.

-Brokered cleanup is coordinator-owned.
-Direct cleanup is best-effort through provider labels and crabbox cleanup.
+Brokered cleanup is owned by the Worker (lease expiry plus an AWS orphan sweep).
+Direct cleanup is best-effort via provider labels and crabbox cleanup --provider aws.

 #Capabilities